St Margarets, London: Buildings

 In 1814 the painter J. M. W. Turner had built Solus Lodge in Sandycoombe Road.
 The house survives as Sandycombe Lodge.

-Gordon House is a Grade II-listed Georgian mansion on the river Thames at St Margarets.
+Gordon House is a Grade II*-listed Georgian mansion on the river Thames at St Margarets.
 Like St Margaret's House it was owned by Lord Kilmorey.
 The house has a Robert Adam wing, added in 1738.
 For many years, it was used as part of Brunel University.
 In recent years the house has been redeveloped by Octagon Developments, with the former chapel and coachhouse converted to private homes.

+A number of other large villas and houses were put up by Leonard Wild Lloyd in the 1820s and 1830s in East Twickenham, many since replaced by housing.
+Among the survivors are the Grade II listed buildings Bute Lodge, Willoughby House and Ryde House.

 The Kilmorey Mausoleum has been moved several times, and is now on the northern edge of St Margarets.
 It was built in the 1850s by the 2nd Earl of Kilmorey and contains the bodies of the Earl and his mistress, Priscilla Anne Hoste.
 Now a Grade II* listed building, it was built to resemble an ancient Egyptian monument.
 It is jointly maintained by Richmond upon Thames Council and English Heritage.
 The mausoleum is occasionally open to the public.

 The Roman Catholic Church of St Margaret of Scotland on St Margarets Road was built to a modern design of the architect Austin Winckley and opened in 1969.
 In 1999 it became a Grade II listed building.
 Its forerunner stood on site from 1938, after the relevant mission begun in an adjoining house in 1930.
 Twickenham and Isleworth as broad encompassing areas have had no other churches named after the saint.

 In Anglicanism, two late-19th-century-founded Anglican church parishes serve the area.
 The place represents the north-west third of Saint Stephen's and the eastern two-fifths of All Souls, if the Crane is taken as the northern limit.